Resources

 It is essential that you understand and follow the Department of Homeland Security's (DHS) restrictive employment regulations.
 Ignorance of the regulations does not excuse a student from the serious consequences of unauthorized employment, which may result in deportation.
 You must obtain appropriate employment authorization before you engage in any type of employment.

-Individuals who are authorized to be employed in the US must have a social security number (SSN) in order to be paid.
-Prior to applying for a SSN, you must have the following documents:
+Individuals who are authorized to be employed in the US must have a social security number (SSN) for payroll purposes.

 - A letter verifying an offer of employment